ishaanhumaney/historical-timeline/README.md

-# historical-timeline
-A clean, responsive single-page web document charting the biographical timelines of Adolf Hitler and his immediate family members.
 # Historical Profile: Adolf Hitler & Family

 A responsive, single-page semantic web document that aggregates and organizes chronological historical data regarding the biographical timelines of Adolf Hitler and his immediate family members.